phoebeli23/phoebeli23.github.io/README.md

 # Personal Website & Portfolio

-Welcome to my personal website!
-It is made with Bootstrap's Freelancer portfolio theme.
-Access it at phoebeli23.github.io.
+Welcome to the repository of my personal website!
+I used Bootstrap's Freelancer portfolio theme as a template for the site.
+Access it via the "About" section on the right.